rk280392/terraform-deploy-aws/README.md

 wget https://releases.hashicorp.com/terraform/0.12.24/terraform_0.12.24_linux_amd64.zip
 unzip terraform_0.12.24_linux_amd64.zip
-sudo v terraform /usr/bin
+sudo mv terraform /usr/bin

 9 - place your aws .pem file in project directory and make changes the the key-pair script.
 Replace your kubernetes.pem with your file.pem name.

-10 - Run key-pair.sh
+10 - ./key-pair.sh

 It will create a key pair and install it on your aws server

-11 - run add-env.sh
+11 - ./add-env.sh

 12 - terraform init

-13 - run terraform plan
+13 - terraform plan

 14 - terraform apply